myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 My conclusion for this data exploration is that certain lifestyle choices, government policies, and community resources can effect individual health outcomes, but it can be difficult to make any sort of definitive conclusion about what one indicator will reveal in terms of population-wide health.
 For example, higher alcohol consumption may be linked to higher cigarette smoking among youth, but this is certainly not a universal guarantee.
 Additionally, it is important to note the possible presence of confounding variables, such as geographic representation within the U.S., where different regions contain significantly different populations that are difficult to compare.
 We must also consider the presence and impact of possible biases (noncoverage, nonresponse, and measurement errors).
 The limited scope of the dataset for some particular indicators could also help explain the negative correlations we saw between alcohol consumption and two mortality types (heart failure and liver disease).

-My hope for this project is that anyone who examines its statistical analyses keeps in mind their unique context, as well as remembering that this dataset, despite being vast, is limited by the fact that it does not consistently capture every state for every unique indicator.
+My hope for this project is that anyone who examines its statistical analyses keeps in mind their unique context, as well as remembering that this dataset, despite being vast, is limited by the fact that it does not consistently capture every state/territory for every unique indicator.
 Even more importantly, I hope that readers come away with an understanding that making health outcome predictions from a model between two variables is extremely difficult.
 Ultimately, my main takeaway from this project is the insightful wisdom that we can impact our health with our own choices, and I hope to be able to use this sharpened understanding in my own life, for both myself and for the people I care most about.
 <br/><br/>

 ## Sources